The Best Password Managers of 2025

 Password managers are really easy to use — they take about 10 minutes or so to set up and get running.
 But if you really want to get the most out of them, here are a few steps to take to ensure you’re maximizing your manager’s benefits.

 Choose a strong master password: Your master password is the gateway to all your stored credentials.
-Create a complex and unique password that combines uppercase and lowercase letters, numbers, and special characters.
-Avoid using easily guessable information.
-If you want, you can use our secure password generator for this.
+Create a strong, unique password or passphrase that combines uppercase and lowercase letters, numbers, and at least one special character.
+Avoid using easily guessable information, but don’t make it so complex that you can’t remember it.
+You’ll need it whenever you want to open your vault and can’t use your fingerprint.

 Enable two-factor authentication: If your password manager provides it, you should enable 2FA for an added layer of security.
 This requires a second form of verification, like a code sent to your phone, making unauthorized access a heck of a lot harder.